 RBB operates full-service banking offices in Arcadia, Cerritos, Diamond Bar, Irvine, Los Angeles, Monterey Park, Oxnard, Rowland Heights, San Gabriel, Silver Lake, Torrance, West Los Angeles, and Westlake Village, California, Brooklyn, Queens and Manhattan (New York City) and Las Vegas, Nevada.
-The Bank opened a new banking office in Flushing (Queens, New York) in February 2019.
+The Bank opened a new banking office in Flushing (Queens, New York) in February 2019 and closed one banking office in Manhattan in April 2019.
 The Bank is a Community Development Financial Institution and as such is able to receive grants from the United States Treasury Department.
 Any grants we receive will be used to invest in low to moderate income areas in the communities we serve.